dataminer33/llmreportanalyzer/README.md

 Perform detailed analysis of PDF reports.
 The application utilizes LLMs to extract key insights, trends, and summaries from the content.

 ### Interactive Interface
 Engage with the data through an interactive Streamlit interface.
-The tool supports various visualization options to better understand the analyzed data.
+The tool supports various visualization options to understand the analyzed data better.

 ### Customizable Analysis
 Tailor the analysis according to your needs by adjusting settings and parameters.
 The application is flexible and scalable for different report analysis requirements.